 But here, almost a year later, the past makes no difference.
-She’s at The VA Showcases for two reasons: to lower her personal best in the race, and to win a title.
+She’s at The VA Showcases for two reasons: To lower her personal best in the race, and to win a title.

-She expresses little reaction — how do you explore disappointment in a second or less — and turns to walk away.
+She expresses little reaction — how do you explore disappointment in a second or less? — and turns to walk away.
 Eventually, Toukene finds his way to her, puts his arm around her shoulder and tells her an insight she’s heard many times before.

 “Next time,” he says.

-But not now.
+Not now.
 She still loves this sport, the way she competes for times.
 She’s still soaking up every insight from Toukene, the former Olympian and future college coach.